-Updated weekly, the Hourly Workforce Index (HWI) is sourced from When I Work® Scheduling and Attendance product data sets that contain hourly-level data on the hourly workforce across a broad range of industries and other firmagraphic categories.
-There are approximately 400 million worked hours contained within the data set used to generate the HWI that represent over 1.25 million hourly workers.
+Updated weekly, the Hourly Workforce Index (HWI) is sourced from When I Work[®] Scheduling and Attendance product data sets that contain hourly-level data on the hourly workforce across a broad range of industries and other firmagraphic categories.
+There are approximately 400 million worked hours contained within the data set used to generate the HWI that represent over 1.25 million hourly workers that work for small businesses with 500 employees or less.
 The results are national and drill down among states with the highest density of hourly employees; -showing trends often before jobs reports and other traditional lagging indicators of economic activity.